 1. Never allow space for negativity – again.
 Ever.

 If you’ve traveled with others as often as I have, surely you have a story or four about one of those folks puffing up their chest and lungs just enough to suck the air out of the room.
 And when that good air is gone, they come next for your energy.
 What started as an amazing day in a destination you’re finally able to scratch off your bucket list turns into what feels like the day your favorite dog’s head was run over by a UPS truck.
 Now you’re sitting there, looking over the events of the day with that energy/mood killer, unable to find the moment that brought about the excruciating negativity.
-You’re confused, figuring out a way to leave the negative person at a roadside gas station or throw them from a cliff without looking like the bad guy.
+You’re confused, figuring out a way to leave the negative person at a roadside gas station or throw them from a cliff and claim his ATAS travel insurance, without looking like the bad guy.

 Listen, whatever you choose to do, you’re not the bad guy.
 You’re actually pretty dope for putting up with it as long as you have.
 But you certainly don’t need to, and you certainly shouldn’t.
 Honestly, I’ve put up with it more than I should have and I hate myself for that, but after a recent trip, I vow that it will never happen again.
 I will under no uncertain terms, leave the negativity holding tight to a guardrail off a coastal highway – should it come.